Neutron star: Structure

 Cross-section of neutron star.
 Densities are in terms of ρ_{0} the saturation nuclear matter density, where nucleons begin to touch.

 Current understanding of the structure of neutron stars is defined by existing mathematical models, but it might be possible to infer some details through studies of neutron-star oscillations.
 Asteroseismology, a study applied to ordinary stars, can reveal the inner structure of neutron stars by analyzing observed spectra of stellar oscillations.

 Current models indicate that matter at the surface of a neutron star is composed of ordinary atomic nuclei crushed into a solid lattice with a sea of electrons flowing through the gaps between them.
 It is possible that the nuclei at the surface are iron, due to iron's high binding energy per nucleon.
 It is also possible that heavy elements, such as iron, simply sink beneath the surface, leaving only light nuclei like helium and hydrogen.
 If the surface temperature exceeds ×10^6 K (as in the case of a young pulsar), the surface should be fluid instead of the solid phase that might exist in cooler neutron stars (temperature < ×10^6 K).

-The "atmosphere" of a neutron star is hypothesized to be at most several micrometers thick, and its dynamics are fully controlled by the neutron star's magnetic field.
-Below the atmosphere one encounters a solid "crust".
+The outermost layers of a neutron star consist of an atmosphere several millimeters to centimeters in height, transitioning smoothly into an "ocean" of Coulomb-liquid with a "depth" between meters to tens of meters.
+Their dynamics are controlled by the neutron star's rotation period and magnetic field.
+Beneath the ocean is a solid crust.
 This crust is extremely hard and very smooth (with maximum surface irregularities on the order of millimeters or less), due to the extreme gravitational field.

 Proceeding inward, one encounters nuclei with ever-increasing numbers of neutrons; such nuclei would decay quickly on Earth, but are kept stable by tremendous pressures.
 As this process continues at increasing depths, the neutron drip becomes overwhelming, and the concentration of free neutrons increases rapidly.

 After a supernova explosion of a supergiant star, neutron stars are born from the remnants.
 A neutron star is composed mostly of neutrons (neutral particles) and contains a small fraction of protons (positively charged particles) and electrons (negatively charged particles), as well as nuclei.
 In the extreme density of a neutron star, many neutrons are free neutrons, meaning they are not bound in atomic nuclei and move freely within the star's dense matter, especially in the densest regions of the star—the inner crust and core.
 Over the star's lifetime, as its density increases, the energy of the electrons also increases, which generates more neutrons.